Creamy Roasted Tomato Basil Soup (No Cream)

-Even during my pickiest childhood years, I always enjoyed a creamy, smooth tomato soup.
-This served me well during the year I studied at the London School of Economics, when I probably ate tomato soup — canned, from the bargain section of Tesco — four or five times a week.
+Even during my pickiest childhood years, I believe I always enjoyed a creamy, smooth tomato soup.
+This served me well when I was a student at the London School of Economics, during which I probably ate tomato soup — canned, generic, from the bargain section of Tesco — four or five times a week.

-Living in London was fantastic, but man, I was poor!
-At first, I worked in a local pub.
-That was fun, but after a few months I “upgraded” to working in a small bakery cafe.
-I earned just enough spending money to scrape by, but the real benefit was that I always got to take home a few extra slices of the incredible bread the owners, Italian brothers, baked from scratch daily.
+Living in London was fantastic but also extremely expensive!
+At first, I served drinks in a pub, the Blackfriar.
+That was fun in its way, but after a few months I began working in a small bakery cafe instead.
+This yielded just enough spending money to scrape by; the real benefit was routinely taking home a few extra slices of bread.
+The owners were a pair of Italian brothers who baked spianata, a kind of flat focaccia popular in Rome, from scratch daily.
+It was incredible.

-So, with a steady supply of bread, I did the only logical thing: stocked up on Tesco tomato soup and settled in for a reasonably tasty, extremely economical, meal on constant repeat.
+So, with a steady supply of bread, I did the only logical thing: stocked up on Tesco tomato soup and settled in for a tasty, inexpensive, meal on constant repeat.

-Fast forward to present, and I could still happily eat tomato soup any or every day, but fortunately I’ve upgraded more than a little to this incredible homemade version.
-A creamy roasted tomato basil soup that boasts incredible flavor and texture, and comes by it all naturally.
-Not a drop of heavy cream or processed ingredients in sight.
+It’s a creamy roasted tomato basil soup that boasts incredible flavor and texture, and comes by it all naturally.
+Nary a drop of heavy cream or a processed ingredient in sight.

-This is an outstanding recipe for using garden fresh tomatoes.
+- Tomatoes.
+About 3 pounds.
+This is an outstanding way to use garden fresh tomatoes when you have more than you know what to do with.
 That said, I also make it year-round using Roma or on-the-vine tomatoes from the grocery store and have not once been disappointed.
 Roasting brings out the best in any tomato!

-- Canned whole peeled tomatoes: Yes, I know it might seem weird to use both fresh and canned tomatoes.
-But I swear you get the best of both worlds.
+- Canned whole peeled tomatoes.
+Yes, I know it might seem odd to use both fresh and canned tomatoes.
+But I swear it gives this recipe that extra irresistible layer of flavor.
+Don’t just trust me, trust Ina.

 - Garlic.